Bags Like Away Luggage – Updated for 2022

-Horizn bags are priced in the same range as Away, so they’re not necessarily a budget alternative.
+Horizn bags are priced in the same range as Away, so they’re not necessarily a budget choice.
 However, they’re still a chic, compelling alternative, and one that won’t blend in with the masses of Away cases rolling through airports nowadays.

-A more affordable option that’s similar to Away luggage, Traveler’s Club makes cases with similar horizontal lines for less than $50.
+A more affordable option that’s similar in design, Traveler’s Club makes cases with similar horizontal lines for less than $50.

 The cases features spinner wheels, lightweight construction, and a fold out device that includes USB port that you can use with your own power pack, as well as a cup and phone holder.
-We love this versatility in a smart suitcase, and you can’t beat the price for this Away alternative!
+We love this versatility in a smart suitcase, and you can’t beat the price!

-If you’re looking for something like Away luggage, but cheaper, Rockland’s Melbourne cases might be just the thing for you.
-They are similar to Away luggage in style, and they come in some surprisingly cool color combos for the price point (the case pictured here reminds us of one of Away’s limited editions).
+If you’re looking for something cheaper, Rockland’s Melbourne cases might be just the thing for you.
+They are similar in style, and they come in some surprisingly cool color combos for the price point (the case pictured here reminds us of one of Away’s limited editions).

 Rockland cases feature spinner wheels, lightweight construction, and tons of color options–but no power bank.

 At first glance, you could be forgiven for mistaking Triforce’s Milan case for an Away bag.
 And clocking in at almost $100 under Away’s prices, this case is a fantastic substitute.

 The design is incredibly similar, and the features are impressive.

 The Milan includes premium Hinamoto spinner wheels, TSA locks, lightweight polycarbonate and leather accents, and nice interior organization.